Agricultural Literacy Curriculum Matrix

 - Foster the discussion: Many students have something to drink in place of other snacks, and even a meal in some cases.
 Ask your students if they drink anything that is more nutrient-dense than options with “empty” calories.
 As an exercise, students could compare and contrast desired nutrients, such as protein, calcium, and vitamins, in beverages with varying nutrient density.

 As an alternative activity, or in coordination with the sodium activity, have the students look at the saturated fat (grams) and the number of calories in each of the snack foods.
 The students could then use these three sets of data to determine the most nutrient-dense foods (healthy snacks).
 One way the students could do this would be to rank the foods from lowest to highest in the amount of sodium; then with the number of calories; and finally, with the saturated fat.
 For example, students can look at one sample of vegetable juice with 70 calories, no fat, and 677 mg of sodium (28% DV).
 This would not be a good choice.
 If they were to consider a banana (with 105 calories, 1 mg of sodium, and 0 grams of saturated fat), then this would be a better choice.
 Use the data gathered in Activity 2.

 Show the video clip, Your Food is Trying to Tell You Something!

-The Science and Our Food Supply: Using the Nutrition Facts Label to Make Healthy Food Choices (2017) was brought to you by the Food and Drug Administration Center for Food Safety and Applied Nutrition.
+The Science and Our Food Supply: Using the Nutrition Facts Label to Make Healthy Food Choices (2022 Edition) was brought to you by the Food and Drug Administration Center for Food Safety and Applied Nutrition.